Exe Jets impress on way to victory in opening Exmouth Netball League game of new season

 Archant

-Exe Jets were 40-32 winners when they met Assent in the first match of the new Exmouth Netball league season, writes Rachael Murrin.
+Exe Jets were 40-32 winners when they met Assent in the first match if the new Exmouth Netball league season, writes Rachael Murrin.

 Assent led narrowly at the end of the first quarter, but Exe Jets hit back to be 20-17 ahead at the halfway stage.